-Vacation rental tenants are encountering properties with security cameras installed more and more, which causes concerns about violation of privacy.
+More and more, vacation rental tenants are encountering properties with security cameras installed, which causes concerns about violation of privacy.

 Is it legal for homeowners to install security cameras at a rental property?
 Are there specific areas where surveillance can be placed or not?
 Do tenants have to be notified if surveillance cameras are in place?

-Homeowners are within legal bounds to install surveillance cameras to protect their property.
-Cameras must be visible in common areas such as front door, driveway, backyard.
-This is considered a reasonable measure to protect against break-ins, and suspicious activities.
+Homeowners are generally within legal bounds to install surveillance cameras to protect their property.
+Cameras must be visible in common areas such as front door, driveway, and backyard.
+This is considered a reasonable measure to protect against break-ins and suspicious activities.

-Homeowners are not allowed to install surveillance cameras in any interior spaces where tenants have a reasonable expectation of privacy.
-Invading a right to privacy can lead to a law violation.
-While there are no laws regarding security cameras, there is a law that covers wiretapping.
+Homeowners should not install surveillance cameras in any interior spaces where tenants have a reasonable expectation of privacy.
+Invading a right to privacy can lead to a violation of the law.
+While there are no specific laws regarding visible security cameras, there IS a law that covers wiretapping.
 In most states, you are absolved from wiretapping if you have the consent of at least one of the parties involved.
-However, in Massachusetts, there’s the “two-party consent” law.
+However, Massachusetts has a two-party consent law.
 The law states that you need the consent of both parties to legally record a conversation.
 Otherwise, you might be convicted of wiretapping.
 Bottom line, when using a security camera, be sure that people who are recorded know that they are being recorded.

-Hidden cameras are absolutely forbidden inside rental homes.
-In many states, unauthorized installation or use of hidden cameras is a punishable felony with a significant fine and up to 2 years in prison.
-If hidden cameras are revealed in rental homes and found invading occupants’ right to privacy, the homeowner will surely face numerous criminal charges and heavily penalty.
+HIDDEN cameras are forbidden inside rental homes.
+In many states, unauthorized installation or use of hidden cameras is a felony, punishable with a significant fine and/or up to 2 years in prison.
+If hidden cameras are revealed in rental homes and found invading occupants’ right to privacy, the homeowner could face criminal charges and penalties.

-If the homeowner intends to install cameras outside or inside the property, they should notify the rental agency to be transparent and specific about the visible surveillance system with tenants before signing any leases.
+If a homeowner intends to install cameras outside or inside a rental property, (s)he should be sure to notify the rental agency and/or the tenant to be transparent and specific about the visible surveillance system before signing any leases.

 Check our Advanced Search Options for current off season and summer 2019 vacation rentals.